gabr0236/Roborally/README.md

 - 🟡: Checkpoint, stand on each checkpoint in order to win the game!

-- 📡: Determines the order of which the robots moves by closest first.
+- 📡: Determines the order of which the robots move by closest first.

-- 🟩: Reboot, spawnpoint.
+- 🟩: Reboot, spawn point.

 - 🟧: Energy, gives the player a random upgrade!